PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `_terminal_sinet_hardswish_se_stats` for the earlier raw result and requires it to remain unconsumed.
 Retention must add no mutation guard, dependency, pass call, reorder, or TensorFlow import path.

+The earlier production call now assigns its unchanged one-counter dictionary to `_terminal_sinet_hardswish_se_stats`.
+It remains observation-only because the owner's unconditional pruning can mutate ModelIR while the rewrite counter is zero.
+The later `_terminal_hardswish_se_stats` prune-aware form, wrapper, owner, call count, arguments, and both adjacent boundaries are unchanged.

+This assignment adds no consumer or control flow.
+Terminal SiNet recovery, dequantized HardSigmoid cleanup, late hard-activation recovery, dependencies, diagnostics, public behavior, and the TensorFlow-free direct path remain fixed.
+The two stale outer-boundary contracts now require the assigned target.